nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### 6.4 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 100 clients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The system should respond within two seconds.
+4. The system should respond within two seconds when entering in a command.
 5. Should work without requiring an installer.
-6. The system should work on a 64-bit environment.
+6. Should work on a 64-bit environment.
-7. The product should be usable by a student who has little to much experience in using computers.
+7. Should be usable by a student who has little to much experience in using computers.
-8.
+8. The client information should be stored locally.
-*{More to be added}*
+9. Students who are inexperienced in using computers should be able to easily use LeadsForce.

 ### 6.5 Glossary